uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 In this RFC, we will use:

 * CaaS Platform node: any node that comprises the cluster, either a control plane node or a worker node
-* Bootstrap/registration in the Uyuni/SUSE Manager context: registering a node to Uyuni/SUSE Manager via [the documented methods<sup>3</sup>](https://opensource.suse.com/doc-susemanager/suse-manager/client-configuration/registration-overview.html).
+* Bootstrap/registration in the Uyuni/SUSE Manager context: registering a node to Uyuni/SUSE Manager via [the documented methods<sup>1</sup>](https://opensource.suse.com/doc-susemanager/suse-manager/client-configuration/registration-overview.html)
-At the time of writing, registering a CaaS Platform node to Uyuni/SUSE Manager has to be manually performed by the user.
+* Operation: refers to any Salt command issued on a minion or any action issued on a system by Uyuni/SUSE Manager.

 ## Assumptions

 We assume that:
 * The user has already created an activation key and associated it with the onboarding.
 The activation key is needed to let CaaS Platform nodes consume the repositories managed by Uyuni/SUSE Manager.
-A nice side effect is that `skuba-update` will automatically patch the cluster with the latest patches available<sup>1</sup>.
+A nice side effect is that `skuba-update` will automatically patch the cluster with the latest patches available.
 * The user is registering the CaaS Platform nodes as Salt clients.
-The CaaS Platform nodes are registered correctly and with the proper CaaS Platform channel(s) assigned.
-* The registration of every CaaS Platform node to Uyuni/SUSE Manager is already completed by the user using the aforementioned methods
+The registration of every CaaS Platform node to Uyuni/SUSE Manager is already completed by the user using the aforementioned methods

-NOTE: It is outside of this RFC to discuss automatic registration methods of the CaaS Platform nodes.

 ## Technical description of the problem

+This section will describe the forbidden operations (Salt commands and Uyuni/SUSE Manager actions) that need special care when issued targeting a CaaS Platform node registered to Uyuni/SUSE Manager.

-### The forbidden operations
+### The forbidden list

-#### Patch and power management operations
+#### Patch operation

-[`skuba-update`](https://documentation.suse.com/suse-caasp/4/single-html/caasp-admin/#_base_os_updates) systemd timer will take care of [patching](https://github.com/SUSE/skuba/blob/master/skuba-update/skuba_update/skuba_update.py#L301-L305) all installed packages locally to every node of the cluster and optionally reboot the node if `zypper` signals that a reboot is required.
-In the case that a patch that requires reboot has been installed by Uyuni/SUSE Manager before `skuba-update` applies it, then the node will not be tagged as pending a reboot.<sup>2</sup>.
+[`skuba-update`](https://documentation.suse.com/suse-caasp/4/single-html/caasp-admin/#_base_os_updates) is a `systemd` timer that is running locally on each CaaSP cluster node.
+Its objective is to _automatically_ [patch and notify to `kured` that a system is requiring a reboot](https://github.com/SUSE/skuba/blob/master/skuba-update/skuba_update/skuba_update.py#L301-L305).
+It relies on the patches that are in the system repositories, provided by Uyuni/SUSE Manager after the registration.

+Salt _and_ Uyuni/SUSE Manager does not need to interact with `skuba-update` or `kured` in any way.
+Otherwise, a patched node requiring reboot will not be rebooted and will not be shown in `kubectl get nodes` result.

+To avoid the case where a user manually triggers the installation of a patch:

+* Salt must not `pkg.install` a patch against a CaaS Platform node registered to Uyuni/SUSE Manager (if the patch is marked as interactive)
-For the reasons above, Uyuni/SUSE Manager must not offer the possibility to issue the following operations on a registered CaaS Platform node:
+* Uyuni/SUSE Manager must not schedule the following actions related to patching and rebooting against a registered CaaS Platform node:

     * Apply a patch (if the patch is marked as interactive)
     * Mark a system to automatically install patches
-* Issue any power management operation via Cobbler
     * Perform an SP migration

+#### Reboot operation

+Rebooting a system must be issued by dealing with the [`kured`](https://documentation.suse.com/suse-caasp/4/single-html/caasp-admin/#_base_os_updates) daemon.
+Otherwise, a temporary breakage in the deployed workloads will be experienced.

+To avoid the case where a user manually triggers a reboot:

+* Salt must not `system.reboot` a CaaS Platform node registered to Uyuni/SUSE Manager
+* Uyuni/SUSE Manager must not schedule the following actions related to rebooting against a registered CaaS Platform node:
+    * Reboot a node
+    * Issue any power management action via Cobbler

 #### Forbidden packages related operations

-Special handling needs to be taken with the packages that satisfy the `patterns-caasp-Node-x.y`<sup>4</sup> pattern.
-At the time of writing, the pattern was satisfied with the following packages:
+All CaaS Platform nodes satisfy the `patterns-caasp-Node-x.y`<sup>2</sup> pattern.
+At the time of writing, the pattern is satisfied with the following packages:

 - `caasp-config`
 - `cri-o`